seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 order to use excellent tools like valgrind and the clang sanitizer tools, I do have a linux port (there is also a client port for the raspberry pi).

 When I'm debugging on Linux, I'm usually in GDB's "Single Key Mode".
-You toggle this mode by typing C-x s.
 When in single key mode, typing a single 's' (no CR) will step into a function, 'n' will step over a function, 'f' will step out of a function (finish).
 In visual studio the equivalent keys are F11, F10, and Shift-F11.
 There are two reasons I want single key mode instead of the visual studio defaults:

 1. I like to keep my windows and linux environments as similar as possible.
 For example, on windows I use cygwin and emacs (in evil mode).